No-Upfront Website Development

 • The model favored developer cash flow over client satisfaction

 In 2024, Zap48 introduced No-Upfront Website Development to reverse this dynamic.
-Key innovations included:
+Key elements included:

 • Building functional prototypes before any payment